Topzle Topzle

 Supercomputer

 A supercomputer is a type of computer with a high level of performance as compared to a general-purpose computer.
 Supercomputers play an important role in the field of computational science, and are used for a wide range of computationally intensive tasks in various fields including quantum mechanics, weather forecasting, climate research, oil and gas exploration, molecular modeling (computing the structures and properties of chemical compounds, biological macromolecules, polymers, and crystals), and physical simulations (such as simulations of aerodynamics, of the early moments of the universe, and of nuclear weapons).
 They have been essential in the field of cryptanalysis.
 The performance of a supercomputer is commonly measured in floating-point operations per second (FLOPS) instead of million instructions per second (MIPS).
 Since 2022, exascale supercomputers have existed which can perform over 1018 FLOPS.
 For comparison, a desktop computer has performance in the range of hundreds of gigaFLOPS (1011) to tens of teraFLOPS (1013).
 Since November 2017, all of the world's fastest 500 supercomputers run on Linux-based operating systems.
 Additional research is being conducted in the United States, the European Union, Taiwan, Japan, and China to build faster, more powerful and technologically superior exascale supercomputers.
 Supercomputers were introduced in the 1960s, and for several decades the fastest was made by Seymour Cray at Control Data Corporation (CDC), Cray Research and subsequent companies bearing his name or monogram.
-The first such machines were highly tuned conventional designs that ran more quickly than their more general-purpose contemporaries.
+The first such machines were highly tuned conventional designs that ran quicker than their more general-purpose contemporaries.
 Through the decade, increasing amounts of parallelism were added, with one to four processors being typical.
 In the 1970s, vector processors operating on large arrays of data came to dominate.
 A notable example is the highly successful Cray-1 of 1976.
 Vector computers remained the dominant design into the 1990s.
 From then until today, massively parallel supercomputers with tens of thousands of off-the-shelf processors became the norm.
-The U.S. has long been a leader in the supercomputer field, initially through Cray's nearly uninterrupted dominance, and later through a variety of technology companies.
+The U . has long been a leader in the supercomputer field, initially through Cray's nearly uninterrupted dominance, and later through a variety of technology companies.
 Japan made significant advancements in the field during the 1980s and 1990s, while China has become increasingly active in supercomputing in recent years.
 As of November 2024, Lawrence Livermore National Laboratory's El Capitan is the world's fastest supercomputer.
 The US has five of the top 10; Italy two, Japan, Finland, Switzerland have one each.
-In June 2018, all combined supercomputers on the TOP500 list broke the 1 exaFLOPS mark.

 Tables